 Starbucks, which has seen weakening business for some time, will see 650 stores hit by worker strikes: Starbucks union authorizes open-ended strike as holiday season begins

-Similarly, many Starbucks stores were in downtown locations – but a combination of “work from home”, “remote work”, and the decay of many downtowns (think Portland which has been up to nearly 40% office vacancy rates), the downtown stores have lost a lot of business and/or have been closed.
+Similarly, many Starbucks stores were in downtown locations – but a combination of “work from home”, “remote work”, and the decay of downtowns (think Portland which has been up to nearly 40% office vacancy rates), the downtown stores have lost business and/or have been closed.

 Thus, in the midst of retail cafe disarray, the union is striking Starbucks.

-This reminds when the steel workers union shut down Kaiser aluminum plants, just as global aluminum prices were collapsing.
-The strike lasted almost two years – where I lived, Kaiser ended up shuttering plants which were sufficiently old they could not compete in the new global markets, and over 4,000 workers lost their jobs with many moving out of the area.
+This is reminiscent of when the steel workers union shut down Kaiser aluminum plants, just as global aluminum prices were collapsing.
+The strike lasted almost two years.
+Where I lived, Kaiser closed old plants which could not compete in the new global markets, and over 4,000 workers lost their jobs with many moving out of the area.
+The strike was a fiasco that led to the loss of thousands of jobs.